Beyond Text

 Recent work (2024-2025) applies SAEs to CLIP's vision encoder with encouraging results:

-• SAE features in CLIP correspond to recognizable visual concepts: objects, textures, spatial arrangements, and scene types.
+- SAE features in CLIP can correspond to recognizable visual patterns such as objects, textures, spatial arrangements, and scene types.

 Steering in Vision